Whitewater kayaking

-Whitewater kayaking is an adventure sport where a river is navigated in a decked kayak.
-Whitewater kayaking includes several styles.
-River running; where the paddler follows a river and paddles rapids as they travel.
-Creeking usually involving smaller, steeper, and more technical waterways.
-Creek boats tend to be short but high volume to allow for manoeuvrability while maintaining buoyancy.
-Slalom requires paddlers to navigate through "gates" (coloured poles hanging above the river).
-Slalom is the only whitewater event to be in the Olympics.
-Play boating involves staying on one feature of the river and is more artistic than the others.
-Squirt boating uses low-volume boats (usually made specifically for the paddler) to perform special moves in whitewater features.
+Whitewater kayaking is an outdoor adventure sport where paddlers navigate a river in a specially designed kayak.
+Whitewater kayaking includes several styles: river running, creeking, slalom, playboating, and squirt boating.
+Each style offers a different way to experience the river environments.
+Various techniques help paddlers navigate rivers, such as paddle strokes (such as ready position, forward stroke, back stroke, low brace, high brace, forward sweep, back sweep, and duffek/bow rudder), rolling, and boofing.
+Whitewater kayaking requires much essential equipment to make a “kayaking kit,” such as a whitewater-specific kayak, spray skirt, paddle, helmet, and PFD (personal flotation device).

+Paddling on rivers, lakes, and oceans dates back to the Stone Age, with rafts, catamarans, canoes, and kayaks evolving based on the needs of indigenous peoples.
+After his North American travels, John MacGregor popularized kayaking in Europe in the 19th century, leading to increased leisure paddling during the Industrial Revolution.
+Innovations by figures like Tom Johnson and Bill Masters further advanced the sport, leading to today's diverse and safety-conscious whitewater kayaking community.

 History

 Paddling on rivers, lakes and oceans is as old as the Stone Age.
 The raft, the catamaran, the canoe and the kayak evolved depending on the needs and environment of the indigenous peoples in different parts of the world.
 The modern day kayak most likely originated about 8,000 years ago along the Siberian coast line by the Yupik and then transformed from the open canoe, via the Aleut and Inuit, into an enclosed kayak.
 The first boats made were hard to sink because they contained inflated seal bladders, which made them ideal for navigating whitewater.

 The Greek, Herodotus, 484-425 BC, wrote in his travel diaries about boats with which merchandise was brought from Armenia to Babylon.
 The boats were made of a wooden framework that was covered with animal skins.
 Mules hauled the precious skins back to Armenia.